Find out whether you'll be a Scottish taxpayer if you move to or from Scotland, have more than one home or have no home.

-If you live in one place during a tax year, and it’s in Scotland you’ll be a Scottish taxpayer and from 6 April 2016 will pay the Scottish rate of Income Tax.
+If you live in one place during a tax year, and it’s in Scotland you’ll be a Scottish taxpayer and will pay Scottish Income Tax from 6 April 2017.
+It’s paid to the Scottish Government.

-If you live anywhere else in the UK you won’t be a Scottish taxpayer.
+If you live anywhere else in the UK you will not be a Scottish taxpayer.